oracle/docker-images/OracleAnalytics/README.md

 ## Database prerequisite

-You need to have a running Oracle Database, either in a Docker container or on a host.
+You need to have a running Oracle Database, either in a container or on a host.
 The database connection details are required for creating midtier schemas for use by the BI domain.
 The schemas are created automatically when the BI container is started.

 If using an Oracle CDB/PDB database, ensure PDB is used when creating the schemas.
 CDB is not supported.